KarthikNarayanP/azure_workshop_frontend/README.md

     -Back End: Micro services using Spring Boot <Available at Repo :- >
     -DataBase: SQL Server

-## Basic commands to start up with CTS-SHOP Front End
+## Basic commands to start up with DigitalShopify Front End
-    ## Before starting
+    - Before starting
         - Install Node.js
-    ## To Install Packages
+    - To Install Packages
         - npm install
-    ## To Start UI
+    - To Start UI
         - npm start
-    ## To Execute Mock Services (If Microservices are Not Aavailable we can use this)
+    - To Execute Mock Services (If Microservices are Not Aavailable we can use this)
         - npm run mock
-    ## To Execute Unit Test.
+    - To Execute Unit Test.
         - npm test

-# Docker related
+# Docker execution

-    ## Run the following command to create the docker file:
+    - Run the following command to create the docker file:

           - docker build ./ -t azurewrkshp-aut:frontend -t azurewrkshp-aut:latest -t azurewrkshp-aut:1.0

-    ## Run the following command to run the docker file:
+    - Run the following command to run the docker file:
-    -

         docker run \
         -it \
         --rm \